russellquinn/iOSVimeoURLFetcher/README.md

 	#import "VimeoURLFetcher.h"
 ```

-* Declare that your UIViewController, or whatever, adopts the VimeoURLFetcherDelegate protocl
+* Declare that your UIViewController, or whatever, adopts the VimeoURLFetcherDelegate protocol:

 ```objective-c
 	YourViewController<VimeoURLFetcherDelegate>